 LD 1212 Resolve, to Study Opportunities for the Efficiency Maine Trust to Support the Promotion and Use of Modern Wood Heating (Sponsored by Sen. Harrington of York Cty.)
+Finally Passed; Resolves 2025, c.
+54

-This resolve requires the Efficiency Maine Trust, in collaboration with the Department of Economic and Community Development, to work with representatives of the modern wood heating system industry to study and make recommendations relating to programs and incentives encouraging the promotion and use of modern wood heating systems in Maine.
+This resolve directs the Efficiency Maine Trust, in collaboration with the Departments of Economic and Community Development and Agriculture, Conservation and Forestry and the Governor's Energy Office, to work with industry representatives to study and make recommendations relating to programs and incentives encouraging the promotion and use of modern wood heating systems.
 By December 3, 2025, the trust must submit a report to the Joint Standing Committee on Energy, Utilities and Technology which is authorized to report out legislation in 2026.